-As described above, the Agency MBS market began to experience severe dislocations in mid-March 2020 as a result of the economic, health and market turmoil brought about by COVID-19.
-On March 23, 2020, the Fed announced that it would purchase Agency MBS and U.S. Treasuries in the amounts needed to support smooth market functioning, which largely stabilized the Agency MBS market, but ended these purchases in March 2022 and announced plans to reduce its balance sheet.
+As described above, the Agency MBS market beganto experiences evere dislocations in mid-March 2020 as a result of the economic, health and market turmoil brought about by COVID-19.
+On March 23,2020, the Fed announced that it would purchase MBS market ded to support smooth market functioning, which largely stabilized the Agency MBS market ded these purchases in March 2022 and announced plans to reduce its balance sheet.
 The Fed's planned reduction of its balance sheet could negatively impact our investment portfolio.
-Further, the moratoriums on foreclosures and evictions described above will likely delay potential defaults on loans that would otherwise be bought out of Agency MBS pools as described above.
-Depending on the ultimate resolution of the foreclosure or evictions, when and if it occurs, these loans may be removed from the pool into which they were securitized.
-If this were to occur, it would have the effect of delaying a prepayment on the Company's securities until such time.
-To the extent the Company's Agency MBS assets were acquired at a premium to par, this will tend to increase the realized yield on the asset in question.
+Further, the moratoriums on foreclosures and evictions described above will dealy potential defaults on loans that would otherwise be bought out of Agency MBS pools as described above.
+Depending on the ultimate resolution of the foreclosure or evictions, when and if it occurs, these loans may be removed from the pool into which they were acquired at a premium to par, this will tend to increase the realized yield on the asset in question.
+To the extent they were acquired at a discount, this will tend to decrease the realized yield on the asset in question.

-Because we base our investment decisions on risk management principles rather than anticipated movements in interest rates, in a volatile interest rate environment we may allocate more capital to structured Agency MBS with shorter durations.
+Because we base our investment decisions on risk managementprinciples rather than anticipated movements in interest rates, in volatile interestrate environment we may allocate more capital to structured Agency MBS with shorter durations.
 We believe these securities have a lower sensitivity to changes in long-term interest rates than other asset classes.
-We may attempt to mitigate our exposure to changes in long-term interest rates by investing in IOs and IIOs, which typically have different sensitivities to changes in long-term interest rates by fixed-rate mortgages.
+We may attempt to mitigate our exposure to changes in long-terminterest rates by investing in IOs and IIOs, which typically have different sensitivities to changes in long-interest rates than PT MBS, particularly PT MBS backed by fixed-rate mortgages.